Show your non stick essentials the love they deserve.

 Another thing to remember is that most non stick cookware is NOT dishwasher-friendly.
 The same high-pressure, high-heat environment that helps dishwashers thoroughly clean your pots and pans can also degrade the coating, causing it to peel, warp, and/or discolor.

 Remember: while non stick may be stick-proof, it isn’t scratch-proof.
 Tools made from wood, silicone, and nylon are all fair game when it comes to cooking with non stick, as they’re sturdy enough to scrape up fond yet soft enough to leave the coating intact.
 You should never use metal tools on your non stick pan as they can scratch or chip the coating.

 Now that you know what to do when caring for your non stick, here are a few things you should try to always avoid.

-While many non stick pans are safe to use on high heat (Made In’s Non Stick Collection, for example, is oven-safe up to 500F), exposing lower-quality pans to high heat for prolonged periods of time can cause the coating to degrade and become less non stick.
+While many non stick pans are safe to use on high heat (our Non Stick Collection, for example, is oven-safe up to 500F), exposing lower-quality pans to high heat for prolonged periods of time can cause the coating to degrade and become less non stick.

 To prolong the life of your pan as long as possible, it’s good practice to use medium-low heat with non stick.
 With some pans this may limit what you’re able to make in them, but because our pans feature a 5-Ply Stainless Clad body that heats quickly and evenly, there’s no reason to crank the heat up—it’s rare that you’ll need to consistently use your pan over the highest heat setting.